API keys are the primary entities of EVA ICS authentication and access control checking.

-- masterkey primary (super) key with an unlimited access to any resource.
-One master key always should be present in the controller configuration.
+- masterkey the primary (super) key with the unlimited access to any resource.
+At least one master key always must be present in the controller configuration.

-- operator default user key.
-Similar to the default key, but with allow=lock
+- operator the default user key.
+Similar to the “default” key, but with allow=lock

-Each EVA ICS component has own key set, even if all components are running under the same installation.
+Each EVA ICS component has its own key pack, even if all components are running under the same installation.
 Sharing API keys configurations and/or database is not recommended.

-All API keys are loaded and cached during the controller startup, to speed up API responses.
+To speed up API responses, all API keys are loaded and cached during the controller startup.

 The current ACL can be obtained with “test” API/CLI command.
 Key properties can be modified with Common methods key management functions or with command-line interface.
-“Static” keys, defined in the key configuration files, can not be re-configured dynamically.
+“Static” keys, defined in the registry, can not be re-configured dynamically.

 API key properties:

-- cmd access to remote command call service functions
+- cmd access to remote command call functions

 - lock access to lock management functions